mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 **Katagiri**: *[calls on someone]*

-**Different person**: It seems to me that it wouldn't be very good if you act like that, if you would act like people weren't real, if somebody comes up to you and starts chopping at you... [*laughter*]
+**Different person**: It seems to me that it wouldn't be very good if you would act like that, if you would act like people weren't real.
+If somebody comes up to you and starts chopping at you... [*laughter*]

-**Katagiri**: Well, don't commit suicide. [*laughter*] Because someone chops your neck and your hands; if you have a chance, you should take off. *[loud laughter]* Because it is also provisional being. *[laughter]* No; provisional being is possibility, the eternal possibility.
+**Katagiri**: Well, don't commit suicide. [*laughter*] Because someone chops your neck and your hands; if you have a chance, you should take off. *[loud laughter]* Because it is also provisional being. *[laughter]* No; provisional being is a possibility, the eternal possibility.
 To kill you, or not to kill you.
+You see?
 Provisional being.
 But it really depends on you: to kill you or not to kill you.
 To animate you or to kill.

-If you believe all sentient beings as just provisional beings, intellectually - well, someone can come and chop your neck: "Okay, you're a provisional being."
+So, if you believe all sentient beings as just provisional beings, intellectually – well, someone can come and chop your neck: "Okay, you're a provisional being."
 Ridiculous! *[laughter]* Don't you think so?

-**person**: Oh yes!
+**Person**: Oh yes!

-##### 1:00:10

-**Katagiri**: So, provisional being, in a different term, that is eternal possibility.
+**Katagiri**: So, provisional being, in a different term, that means eternal possibility.
 Provisional being means we don't know tomorrow, even a few minutes.
 We don't know our life after going out of this zendo.
 Because, we are provisional beings.
 When you are sitting here listening to Buddha's teaching, this is just a provisional being.
 And then when you go out, this is also provisional being.
-You [don't?] know.
-That means, possibilities, wonderful possibilities.
-In which, you can animate you, or you can kill you.
+You don't know.
+That means, possibilities.
+Wonderful possibilities, in which you can animate you, or you can kill you.
 Do you understand?
 Provisional being is not a teaching which creates pessimism.

-**Person**: [*unintelligible*] that's like taking each moment as it comes ...
+**Person**: That's like taking each moment as it comes [*unintelligible*]?

-**Katagiri**: Always practice.
+**Katagiri**: Always practice [in the future?].
 Wonderful.
 Beautiful.
-It's not okay, it's not easy, but there is another possibility here: in the moment.
-In the moment.
+If you feel sad – it's not okay, it's not easy, but there is another possibility here: in the moment.
+In the moment [*unintelligible*].

 I hope.